Adtalem (ATGE)

 Adtalem Net Debt Position

 It was good to see Adtalem beat analysts’ EPS expectations this quarter.
 We were also happy its revenue outperformed Wall Street’s estimates.
-Zooming out, we think this was a decent quarter.
-The stock remained flat at $142.13 immediately after reporting.
+On the other hand, its EBITDA missed.
+Overall, this was a weaker quarter.
+The stock traded up 3.1% to $119.54 immediately following the results.

 12. Is Now The Time To Buy Adtalem?

-We see the value of companies helping consumers, but in the case of Adtalem, we’re out.
-To begin with, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-On top of that, Adtalem’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
+We cheer for all companies serving everyday consumers, but in the case of Adtalem, we’ll be cheering from the sidelines.
+To kick things off, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+On top of that, Adtalem’s Forecasted free cash flow margin suggests the company will ramp up its investments next year, and its projected EPS for the next year is lacking.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.